hemerajs/hemera/README.md

 * **Pattern driven**: Define the signatures of your RPC's in JSON and use the flexibility of pattern-matching.
 * **Request & Reply**: By default point-to-point involves the fastest or first to respond.
 * **Publish & Subscribe**: Hemera supports all features of NATS.
 This includes wildcards in subjects and normal publish and fanout mechanism.
 * **Tracing**: Any distributed system need good tracing capabilities.
-We provide support for Zipkin a tracing system which manages both the collection and lookup of this data.
+We provide support for Zipkin or Jaeger tracing systems which manages both the collection and lookup of this data.
 * **Monitoring**: Your NATS server can be monitored by cli or a dashboard.
 * **Payload validation**: Create your own validator or use existing plugins for Joi and Parambulator.
 * **Serialization**: Use JSON, Msgpack or Avro to serialize your data (dynamic or static).